English Language Development (ELD)

 Educational Theory and Approach

-The K-12 English as a Second Language (ESL) Program of the Elizabethtown Area School District provides students with a planned program to facilitate the acquisition of English language skills and provide an instructional program appropriate to the student's developmental and instructional level.
+The K-12 English Language Development (ELD) Program of the Elizabethtown Area School District provides students with a planned program to facilitate the acquisition of English language skills and provide an instructional program appropriate to the student's developmental and instructional level.
 Students eligible for the program a) have acquired a language other than English as their first language; b) come from a home where a language other than English is spoken and/or c) speak with family and peers in a language other than English.
 They also have an English language proficiency level below that of their peers.
-To meet this goal, the curriculum instruction addresses the PA Core Standards for Reading, Writing, Speaking and Listening and the Pennsylvania English Language Proficiency Standards (PA ELPS) for ELLs.
+To meet this goal, the curriculum instruction addresses the PA Core Standards for Reading, Writing, Speaking and Listening and the Pennsylvania English Language Development Standards (PA ELDS) for ELs.

 Plan of Action/Educational Goals